PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/attributes-listing.md

 👉 See the [specs of the add/edit attribute](./add-edit-attribute.md)

-**Delete.** The attribute can be deleted by clicking this button.
-After clicking on Delete, a modal with the title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
+**Delete.** The attribute can be deleted by clicking on this button.
+After clicking on "Delete", a modal with the title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
 The action can be canceled by clicking on the cross or on the cancel button.
 After clicking on "Delete" button, the attribute and all its values are deleted, a successful message is displayed "Successful deletion."